JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `kotlinxCoroutinesLibraryPresent`
 {#verifyPluginProjectConfiguration-kotlinxCoroutinesLibraryPresent}

-This variable represents whether the Kotlin Coroutines library is added explicitly to the project dependencies.
+Indicates whether the Kotlin Coroutines library is explicitly added to the project dependencies.

 {style="narrow"}
 Type